loopphoto/Bigfoot-CRM/README.md

 - Emails - Signature on emails from Zoho app. *this is already working, just have to rollout to all users*
 - Cases - Links to cases on all email notifications internally
 - LRMG Gamification Tasks - this will add some changes mostly to leads and accountschanges
+- when a case is closed is it possible for the responsible bm to also receive the corrective action communicated to the client.
+This will help them to execute the plan of action.